deanishe/zothero/README.md

 Configuration
 -------------

-The workflow partly manages its own configuration with the keyword `zotconf`, but you may need to use the [workflow configuration sheet][conf-sheet] if you don't use Zotero 5's default data directory.
+The workflow reads Zotero's own config files and partly manages its own configuration with the keyword `zotconf`, but you may need to use the [workflow configuration sheet][conf-sheet] if the workflow can't read Zotero's config files.

 <a name="zotero-data"></a>
 ### Zotero data ###

 The workflow uses your Zotero database and styles, therefore it needs to know where to find them.
-By default, the workflow looks in `~/Zotero` (the default location for Zotero 5).
+The workflow tries to read Zotero's own configuration files, and falls back to `~/Zotero` (the default location for Zotero 5).

-If you data are stored somewhere else, you need to set `ZOTERO_DIR` in the [workflow configuration sheet][conf-sheet].
+If the workflow can't find your data, you need to set `ZOTERO_DIR` in the [workflow configuration sheet][conf-sheet].

-If you have set a "Linked Attachment Base Directory" in Zotero, enter its path for `ATTACHMENTS_DIR` in the [configuration sheet][conf-sheet].
+Similarly, if you have set a "Linked Attachment Base Directory" in Zotero, but the workflow can't find the directory, enter its path for `ATTACHMENTS_DIR` in the [configuration sheet][conf-sheet].

 **Note**: You can use the UNIX shortcut `~` to represent your home directory, e.g. `~/Zotero` for Zotero 5's default directory.